SwintDC/AzureDevOpsNotifyBuildStatusToBitbucket/readme.md

 6. upload the .vsix file to the Azure DevOps Marketplace
 7. test the extension
 8. create a pull request for your changes

+> Icons were created with Paint.NET, the .pdn files are meant to be edited with Paint.NET.

 # 4. Sources used when developing this extension
 - https://developer.atlassian.com/server/bitbucket/how-tos/updating-build-status-for-commits/